 So what can merchants do to protect their reputation, their customers and their bottom line?

-- Keep in contact.
-After receiving a suspicious order, merchants should call customers directly to confirm the purchase.
+- After receiving a suspicious order, merchants should call customers directly to confirm the purchase.
 When calls are framed positively and as a service to protect the customer, they can improve the client-merchant relationship and protect against fraud.

 As e-commerce grows, e-commerce merchants must protect themselves against an increased fraud risk while still offering a user-friendly, seamless online shopping experience.
 Contact us today to learn how implementing ClearSale’s Total Guaranteed Protection Solution can help you protect your profits and your valuable customer relationships.